-When people ask “what percentage does a workers comp lawyer get,” they’re concerned that the cost will eat into their compensation.
-However, as this study shows, people who hire an attorney to take care of their worker’s comp case tend to receive 30% more compensation than people who don’t.
+When people ask “How much does a workers’ comp lawyer take?” they’re concerned that the cost will eat into their compensation.
+However, as this study shows, people who hire an attorney to take care of their workers’ comp case tend to receive 30% more compensation than people who don’t.

-Some workers’ compensation lawyers will offer a free consultation to discuss your case.
-Even if you’re not sure about hiring a lawyer, there’s no harm in doing this because it allows you to see all your options.
+Many workers’ compensation lawyers will offer a free case review to discuss your case.
+Even if you’re not sure about hiring a lawyer, there’s no harm in calling because it allows you to see what options you have.

-Yes, a lawyer will take a percentage of your compensation, but a good lawyer will give you the best chance of winning your case.
-You’re also more likely to receive a better payout when you have a lawyer on your side.
-The top L&I attorneys will also investigate whether you have any third party injury claims as well.
+While a lawyer will take a percentage of your compensation as part of their fees, you have a better chance of receiving the most benefits from your L&I claim when you hire one.
+The top L&I attorneys will also investigate whether you have any third-party injury claims or employment claims as well.

 If you’re struggling with medical bills and the prospect of no income, then it’s time to consider hiring a workers’ compensation lawyer.

-If your case is low value and fairly cut and dry, it might not be as beneficial to hire a lawyer, but there are lots of times when it can greatly help your case:
+If your case is fairly cut and dry, it won’t be as beneficial to hire a lawyer, but here are several reasons why hiring an L&I attorney can help your case:

 - Your case is disputed by your employer